 The first section of the Book of Isaiah is the source of this weekend’s first reading.
-In this reading, the prophet speaks directly to the people.
+The prophet speaks directly to the people.
 He speaks as God, in the first person.

-He employs an image with which his contemporaries would have been very familiar, the image of the vineyard.
-Vineyards filled the land.
-The prophet described the land of God’s people as a vineyard.
+The prophet employs an image with which his contemporaries would have been very familiar – the image of the vineyard, describing the land of God’s people as a vineyard in which grapes were grown.
 The people do not own the vineyard.
 It belongs to God.
-Lavish in generosity and care, God fills the vineyard with the choicest vines, and God tends the vineyard.
+Lavish with care, God fills the vineyard with the choicest vines, and God tends the vineyard.

 The Epistle to the Philippians provides the second reading this weekend.

-Understandably, this epistle sought to encourage and reassure Philippi’s Christians, admonishing them always to be faithful to God, always to be holy and indeed to never to fear opposition or even persecution.
+Understandably, this epistle sought to encourage and to reassure Philippi’s Christians, admonishing them always to be faithful to God, always to be holy, and indeed never to fear opposition or even persecution.

 The landowner, or God, planted a vineyard.
-It belonged to God.
+It belongs to God.
 The people occupying the vineyard merely were tenants.
-God protected this vineyard by surrounding it with a hedge, and then God went on a journey, leaving the tenants with the vineyard.
+God protected this vineyard by surrounding it with a hedge.
+Then God went on a journey, leaving tenants to tend the vineyard.

-In due course the landowner sent servants to collect the yield, but the tenants had turned against God.
-Usurping ownership of the vineyard, the tenants killed the servants.
+In due course, the landowner sent his servants to the tenants to collect the yield, but the tenants turned against God.
+The tenants killed these servants.
 God sent more servants.
-They were killed.
+They, too, were killed.
 Finally, the Son of God was sent, also to be killed.
-God drove the tenants from the vineyard.
+Finally, God drove the tenants from the vineyard.

-Ultimately, today’s lesson is not about doom and destruction, although Isaiah and Matthew feature unhappiness and death, and Paul wrote under a dark cloud.
-The message is about salvation and hope.
+Ultimately, today’s lesson is not about doom and destruction, although both Isaiah and Matthew focus on unhappiness and death.
+Rather, the message is of salvation and hope.

 The best news.
 Delivered to your inbox.